tkozuch/WordCountShowcase/README.md

 chartjs zoom plugin https://www.chartjs.org/chartjs-plugin-zoom/latest/

-Mostly standard features were used, + extending Tailwind with simple fallback value for `svh` in the config.
+From non-standard features used, Tailwind was extended with simple fallback value for `svh` in the config.